coufalja/memcached-mysql/README.md

 # Default value is `./config.yaml`.
 ./memcached-proxy --config path/to/config.yaml

-# The path to the configuration file can be passed in as an environment variable as well:
+# Command line flags can be passed in as an environment variable as well.
+# In this case, MYSQL_PASSWORD has higher precedence than the the key `mysql.password` set
+# in the configuration file.
-CONFIG=path/to/config.yaml ./memcached-proxy
+MYSQL_PASSWORD=password CONFIG=path/to/config.yaml ./memcached-proxy
 ```

 Address of the MySQL server, address of the memcached proxy, as well as mapping can be configured
 in the configuration file.
 For the full specification of the configurable values, see the `Config`
 struct in the [`config/config.go`](./config/config.go) file.

+## Credits

+This package modifies and builds on the [mattrobenolt/go-memcached](https://github.com/mattrobenolt/go-memcached) package.